Zimbra-Community/shared-mailbox-toolkit/README.md

 Demo video: https://youtu.be/8dzVqPENaBk

 Do you have generic mailboxes for you sales department, helpdesk or info@yourcompany.com, use Zimbra Shared Mailbox Toolkit to share those mailboxes with your staff.
-For long time Zimbra users: this toolkit is meant implement family mailboxes for Zimbra 8.
+For long time Zimbra users: this toolkit is meant to bring back family mailboxes to Zimbra 8+.

 Designed for Zimbra version 8.7.